 While deer feeders are a fantastic technique to attract deer to one spot, you must also know when deer come out to eat in order to get that perfect shot.

-A deer feeder is a great way to keep deer in your area and track deer movement patterns.
+A deer feeder is a great way to keep deer concentrated in your area and track deer movement patterns.

 If you want to make the most of your deer hunting time, use a deer feeding chart to track deer behavior.
 But how accurate are deer feeding charts?
 They will provide accurate data and show you the best days and times to hunt deer.